lambda-mike/emoji-udp-server/README.md

 `EMOJI_PORT=54321 ./emoji-udp-server -n 3 -s ','`

+### Debug

 You can use client e2e testing app located in `src/client/client.go` to test the server manually.

-Adjust the port value in the source file if needed - it should match the value set in _Dockerfile_.
+Adjust the port value in the source file if needed - it should match the value set in environment variable.

 `go run client/client.go`

 Type you cmd and hit enter.

+Example commands:

+- `3 :ok:`

+- `:metrics:`